junchenChow/exciting-app/README.md

 # exciting-app
 🎉 A speech-input-shake synthesis GIF small app.

-## Usage Retrofit2 & RxJava, Dagger2
+Use Retrofit2 & RxJava, Dagger2 together with a Clean Architecture.